Your Feedback

 Feedback:

-Note from CPB: Thank you for contacting the Corporation for Public Broadcasting (CPB).
-Although CPB does not produce or distribute programming, we welcome all comments about public media’s content and services.
-Each local public broadcasting station makes its own programming choices, as CPB is prohibited from interfering with editorial decisions related to programming on local public television and radio stations.
-Your comments will have more weight if you contact your local public television station.
+Note from CPB: Thank you for contacting the Corporation for Public Broadcasting.
+We welcome all comments about public media’s content and services.
+However, CPB is prohibited from interfering with editorial decisions related to programming on PBS or local public television and radio stations.
+Your comments will have more weight if you contact your local station or PBS directly: http://www.pbs.org/about/contact/viewer-services/

 Colorado